Kataiser/Iji-TAS-mod/README.md

 Keys: `escape, enter, up, down, left, right, z, x, c, a, s, d, q, 1-9`
 Line syntax: `-` after a key presses and holds it, `+` releases it, and neither presses it for 1 frame.
 The number afterward is the time in frames until the next step is processed (1 would be the very next frame).
 `//` anywhere in the line (preferably at the beginning) is a comment and won't be executed.
-`save: ` command: creates a savestate with the name after the colon (can include spaces).
+`save: ` command: creates a savestate file with the name after the colon (can include spaces).
 These *take a frame, clear current input*, and *are not invalidated.*
 `speed` command: sets the framerate of the game, default is 30.
 Useful for slow-motion and fast-forward.
 This doesn't take a frame.

 Backspace: restart game